-Stephen Davies lived among the Fulani herders in West Africa as a missionary for thirteen years, one of the poorest regions of the world.
+Stephen Davies lived among the Fulani herders in West Africa as a missionary for thirteen years.
 He was written picture books, middle grade and YA, all of which have been set in Burkina Faso, Mali, and Niger.

 Read more about Stephen.

 Ali and Kadija have nearly opposite views of how to live their faiths and cultures, but as their worlds collide, they are drawn to each other in this ambitious novel narrated by both teens in alternating chapters.
 Ali, a native of Mali, is a soldier with the Defenders of Faith when they take over Timbuktu, using AK-47s to control the locals, who resist with marches, cunning, and song.
 Kadija sings in a musical band and is in line to inherit a position as a Guardian of Timbuktu's priceless treasure: thousands of ancient manuscripts revered by the local Sufi population.
 When Ali is stationed on Kadi's street as a guard, the ideological battle over the soul of Timbuktu becomes personal.
 Ali attempts to guide Kadi, while Kadi seeks to lure him out from under the influence of Redbeard, the real-life Arab leader of the Defenders.
 After Ali discovers the secret vault that houses the manuscripts, Kadi must save the manuscripts from destruction by the Defenders.
 While the chemistry between Ali and Kadi feels somewhat forced, the high-stakes action and believable setting details will likely keep readers tuned in.
 Their present-tense narrations alternate, interspersed with transcripts from the manuscripts.
 Based on true events in Mali in 2012, Davies' novel offers villains to hate, protagonists to feel for, and a nuanced glimpse into a rich Muslim culture and society.

 School Library Journal